kaltura/DeveloperPortalDocs/documentation/PlayKit/Create-new-analytics-plugin-Android.md

 ## Creating a New Class for the Plugin

-The calss must extend PKPlugin in order to integrate with Kaltura Player.
+The class must extend the PKPlugin to integrate with the Kaltura Video Player.

 Steps to configure the plugin protected functions -